IBM optical mark and character readers: IBM 1287 Optical Reader

-The IBM 1287 is an online reader that can optically scan cut form documents to generate input data for an IBM System/360 or System/370 host, reading machine printed data as well as handprinted numbers and optical marks (based on installed model and features).
+The IBM 1287 is an online reader that can optically scan printed paper tapes and cut form documents to generate input data for an IBM System/360 or System/370 host.
+It can read machine printed data as well as handprinted numbers and optical marks (based on installed model and features).
 IBM claim it is the first commercial scanner that can read hand written numbers written in pencil.
 It was developed and manufactured by IBM Rochester and first shipped in January 1968.

 An engineering model was famously demonstrated at the IBM Pavilion of the 1964-1965 World Fair in New York.
 IBM representatives at the stand invited visitors to write a date on a card (as far back as September 18, 1851) which was then scanned by the machine and a headline from The New York Times newspaper for the matching date was then printed on a souvenir card.
 The attached IBM 1460 had nearly 40,000 headlines in storage.
 This promotional exercise also gave IBM handwriting samples to test with.